• Skip to content

 What is responsive teaching?

-Responsive teaching is a program that teaches parents how to support the development of their children’s communication, cognitive, social and emotional skills by being more responsive in the way they interact with their children.
+Responsive teaching is a structured program that professionals use to coach parents of children with developmental concerns.
+It helps parents learn how to support the development of their children’s communication, thinking, social and emotional skills by being more responsive in their interactions with their children.

-The program’s developers also refer to responsive teaching as a relationship-focused intervention.
+The program’s developers refer to responsive teaching as a relationship-focused therapy.

 This program isn’t currently available as a stand-alone program in Australia.
 It might be offered as part of a service within Australia or in a modified form.